Freediving with purpose

 Co-Founder of Conservation Freediving Bohol & Apnea Green

 After living for a while in Morocco where he worked for the Dutch embassy, Arnaud resumed his studies in management, environment and development in Belgium then headed to Southeast Asia.
-He’s since then been sharing his time between environmental projects and freediving, first in Thailand then in the Philippines.
+He has since then been sharing his time between environmental projects and freediving, first in Thailand then in the Philippines.

 His first discovery with the sport happened in Koh Tao, where he became intrigued by a small group of quirky individuals who all seemed to be obsessed with the idea of holding their breath and disappearing into the water… there had to be something interesting there.